asmagill/hammerspoon_asm/canvas/README.md

 hs._asm.canvas
 ==============

+*December 1, 2016: Documentation updated to reflect current syntax and migration to core should begin shortly after a few more tests.*

 *Novemeber 30, 2016: Their have been some minor syntax changes and simplifications made to this module; updated documentation will follow.*

 A different approach to drawing in Hammerspoon